 The Bose QC Ultra Headphones' battery performance is great.
 The manufacturer advertises them to last 24 hours continuously, but we measured 29 hours.
 That said, battery life varies on use, including your volume levels.
 Unfortunately, unlike other models like the Bose QuietComfort 45/QC45 Wireless, you can't use these headphones passively.
 You can use them wired, but the headphones must be on to work.

-The Bose Music app is great; you can see a video of how it works here.
-You can access a graphic EQ and presets and Immersive Audio, a head-tracking feature for a more immersive experience.
+The Bose Music app is great; you can see a video of it here.
+You can access a graphic EQ, presets, and Immersive Audio, a head-tracking feature for a more immersive experience.
 You can switch between different ANC modes and create ANC presets and immersion modes.
-While there's an ANC slider, it doesn't adjust the strength of the ANC but the talk-through strength, which is the amount of ambient sound the headphones let in.
+You can also set ANC modes as favorites to be accessed via the Action button.
+There's an ANC slider, but it doesn't adjust the strength of the ANC.
+Rather, it adjusts the talk-through strength, which is the amount of ambient sound the headphones let in.
 Additionally, you can adjust features like the auto-off timer, on-head detection, and Bluetooth source detection (if you want to connect the headphones to more than one device at a time).

 They also come with a USB-A to USB-C cable for recharging the headphones.
-However, you can't use it to passthrough audio.
+However, you can't use it to pass through audio.
+If you'd like USB-C audio, consider their successor, the Bose QuietComfort Ultra Headphones (2nd Gen).

 These headphones have good Bluetooth connectivity.
 They support multi-device pairing, so you can stay connected with two devices, like a PC and smartphone, simultaneously.
 While they have high latency if you're using the default SBC codec, they also support aptX Adaptive, which automatically adjusts to your audio content.
 If you're listening to high-quality audio, it'll enter its High-Quality mode; however, expect a lot of latency.
 However, this codec can also shift into a low latency mode.
 If you're streaming videos, latency is significantly reduced, but it's still noticeable.
 That said, some devices compensate for latency.